 If you visit cocktail bars in the United States, you have likely had a spirit from Chicago.
 However, because Chicago is known as the food and drink capital of the world, the spirits produced there may be less top of mind.
 People know about deep dish pizza and Chicago-style hot dogs, but are typically less versed on the craft gin scene.
-This summer, I visited the (open) Chicago distilleries to try some of the liquors of the Windy City.
+I visited the Chicago distilleries in August of 2020 and the Spring of 2021 to try some of the liquors of the Windy City.
 I also enjoyed a few cocktails featuring local spirits.
 One really fascinating thing I found was the variety of spirits these distilleries produce.
-With something for everyone, here’s my virtual and in-person tour of the eight distilleries in Chicago.
+With something for everyone, here’s my virtual and in-person tour of the nine distilleries in Chicago.

 Address: 564 West Randolph Street